Dolphin surprise for RNLI lifeboat crew

 Dolphin surprise for Barmouth RNLI lifeboat crew

-An RNLI crew in Barmouth were in for a treat when they encountered a group of dolphins as they returned from a call out.
+An RNLI lifeboat crew in Barmouth, Gwynedd, were in for a treat when they encountered a group of dolphins as they returned from a call out.

 -